Time-to-digital converter: Counter technology

 High clock rates impose additional design constraints on the counter: if the clock period is short, it is difficult to update the count.
 Binary counters, for example, need a fast carry architecture because they essentially add one to the previous counter value.
 A solution is using a hybrid counter architecture.
 A Johnson counter, for example, is a fast non-binary counter.
 It can be used to count very quickly the low order count; a more conventional binary counter can be used to accumulate the high order count.
 The fast counter is sometime called a prescaler.

 The speed of counters fabricated in CMOS-technology is limited by the capacitance between the gate and the channel and by the resistance of the channel and the signal traces.
 The product of both is the cut-off-frequency.
 Modern chip technology allows multiple metal layers and therefore coils with a large number of windings to be inserted into the chip.

 This allows designers to peak the device for a specific frequency, which may lie above the cut-off-frequency of the original transistor.

 A peaked variant of the Johnson counter is the traveling-wave counter which also achieves sub-cycle resolution.
 Other methods to achieve sub-cycle resolution include analog-to-digital converters and vernier Johnson counters.

 Measuring a time interval

-In most situations, the user does not want to just capture an arbitrary time that an event occurs, but wants to measure a time interval, the time between a start event and a stop event.
+In most situations, the user does not want to just capture an absolute time that an event occurs, but wants to measure a time interval, i.e the time between a start event and a stop event.

 That can be done by measuring an arbitrary time of both the start and stop events and subtracting.
 The measurement can be off by two counts.

 The subtraction can be avoided if the counter is held at zero until the start event, counts during the interval, and then stops counting after the stop event.